dagster-io/dagster/python_modules/dagster-airflow/README.md

 Airflow DAGs are declaratively defined in Python files that live in another magic directory, `$AIRFLOW_HOME/dags/`.
 Code in these files doesn't do any actual processing -- it's just a way of telling Airflow about the structure of your pipelines.
-The pipeline steps themselves are fully containerized, and the `DagsterOperator` manages their execution.
+The pipeline steps themselves are fully containerized, and the `DagsterDockerOperator` manages their execution.

 You don't need to construct any Airflow DAG files yourself in order to run Dagster pipelines in Airflow -- we've provided facilities to scaffold them for you.
 This CLI utility takes the ordinary